GregTorrillo/SMARTS-Trivia-App/README.md

 Being a trivia buff, I wanted to create a trivia app that was simple and entertaining.

 ## Description:
 The user has to answer ten questions from random categories with random difficulty.
 The user is given four options to answer a question and at the end of the ten questions, the user is given a score.
-The questions and answers are retrieved from
+The questions and answers are retrieved from the open trivia database.

 <h4>Api: https://opentdb.com/api.php?amount=1</h4>